 'Robots' in RPA software manipulate data, and identify, as well as interpret, actions of specific processes.
 Smart algorithms adapt to dynamic requirements, trigger responses, and initiate predictive actions.
-Since the software interacts directly with enterprise systems, RPA is useful for processes involving large volumes minimizes costs accelerates cycle times, ensures scalability, and boosts productivity.
+Since the software interacts directly with enterprise systems, RPA is useful for processes involving large volumes of transactions and data from multiple sources.